 Even more surprisingly, enriched environments may be useful for treating everything from cocaine addiction to fetal alcohol syndrome to epilepsy.
 While much of the direct research supporting enriched environment therapies comes from animal studies, there is increasing evidence that these therapies may be effective for humans too.

 Like many theories of treatment, science is really just confirming what we already know about enriched environments.
 You don’t have to be a brain surgeon to know that learning new things, playing, moving, discovering, and interacting with others are good for mental health and cognitive functioning.
 Personal experience, common wisdom, and anecdotal evidence like Tim’s story offer compelling evidence that an enriched environment is a good thing—not only for those suffering from brain-related conditions, but for anyone seeking health and wellness.

-What’s exciting about the science, though, is its potential to help us refine and focus enriched environment therapies for the treatment of specific conditions.
+What’s exciting about the science, though, is its potential to help us refine and focus on enriched environment therapies for the treatment of specific conditions.
 These therapies may enable us to aggressively prevent, mitigate, and even heal neurological disorders once considered untreatable.